Where Can You Get Quarters? 12 Places You Can Get Them

 Using a vending machine to get quarters is a convenient and efficient way to obtain change for various purposes.

-First and foremost, it saves time and effort, as you can quickly and easily access quarters without the need to interact with a cashier or bank teller.
+First and foremost, it saves time and effort, as you can quickly and easily access quarters without interacting with a cashier or bank teller.

-This is especially important when you are in a hurry or when you are in a location where access to a bank or other financial institution is limited.
+This is especially important when you are in a hurry or when you are in a location with limited access to a bank or other financial institution.

-Vending machines are widely available and accessible, making it easy to find one when you need quarters.
+Vending machines are widely available and accessible, making finding one when you need quarters easy.

 12. Friends or Family

-When it comes to getting quarters quickly, you never know if a friend or family member has a stash of quarters or a change bucket ready to go.
+When needing quarters quickly, you never know if a friend or family member has a stash of quarters or a change bucket ready to go.

-Growing up we used an old plastic water jug to collect change which we then used for vacations.
-It was loaded with quarters which we would borrow when we went garage sale shopping.
+Growing up, we used an old plastic water jug to collect change, which we then used for vacations.
+It was loaded with quarters we would borrow when we shop at garage sales.

 If you do borrow from the piggy bank, remember to replace it with dollar bills so you don’t leave it short.